 Passive solar design features like large, south-facing windows help heat the home in the winter and allows for increased natural daylight.

-Xeriscaping, or using native plants, significantly reduces the need for watering, fertilizers and herbicides.
+Xeriscaping, or using native plants, significantly reduces the need for watering, fertilizers, and herbicides.

 Flooring: In addition to natural wood, flooring choices include low-VOC (volatile organic compounds) carpets for better indoor air quality, laminates that successfully mimic scarce hardwood, and linoleum, a natural product making a design comeback.

-Appliances: The energy efficiency of refrigerators and freezers has tripled over the last three decades because they have more insulation, advanced compressors, better door seals and more accurate temperature controls.
+Appliances: The energy efficiency of refrigerators and freezers has tripled over the last three decades because they have more insulation, new advanced compressors, better door seals, and more accurate temperature controls.
 Front-loading washers use about 40% less water and half the energy of conventional models.
 Energy Star®-rated appliances save an average of 30 percent over standard models.

-Decks, fencing: Recycled plastic lumber and wood composite materials reduce reliance on chemically treated lumber and durable hardwood for decks, porches, trim and fencing.
+Decks, fencing: Recycled plastic lumber and wood composite materials reduce reliance on chemically treated lumber and durable hardwood for decks, porches, trim, and fencing.

-Trees: Tree preservation reduces landscaping and future energy costs and helps provide winter wind breaks or summer shade.
+Trees: Tree preservation reduces landscaping and future energy costs and helps provide winter windbreaks or summer shade.
 Additional landscaping improves the environment even more.
 One tree can filter 60 lbs. of pollutants from the air each year.